 His written onslaught consisted of six letters to the Sangamo Journal in Springfield, Illinois, penned between July 8 and August 19, followed by an exposé titled The History of the Saints.17 Andrew F. Smith assessed: “Although the book was almost 350 pages, four-fifths consisted of material previously written.”18

-In his publications, Bennett’s depiction of the practice and teachings of polygamy in Nauvoo were remarkable, even over-the-top.
+In his publications, Bennett’s depiction of the practice and teachings of polygamy in Nauvoo were remarkable and over-the-top.
 The weaknesses were not lost on anti-Mormon authors.
 T. B. H. Stenhouse cautioned: “No statement that he makes can be received with confidence.”19

 Joseph Smith tried to neutralize John C. Bennett’s charges in several ways including plain denials.
 Missionaries were also dispatched specifically to counteract his claims against the church.
 Henry William Bigler recalled: “In the month of August at a special conference, a goodly number of elders were called to go on missions and to rebuke John Bennett’s lies, among the number I was called.”20